InfusedInnovations/MeetingMiner/README.md

 A GPT-based natural language cognitive assistant for extracting valuable information from Microsoft Teams meetings.
 MeetingMiner can write follow-up emails to operationalize information, identifying action items to be shared with teammates, and more.

-Facing difficulties?
-Contact support@infusedinnovations.com!
+Facing difficulties? <a href="https://www.infusedinnovations.com/lets-collaborate">Contact us</a>!
 We are very responsive and open to helping you launch MeetingMiner at your organization.

 ## Pre-requisites